topfreegames/khan/docs/using_webhooks.md

             "name": [string],                           // Player Name
-            "metadata": [JSON],                         // JSON Object containing player metadata "membershipCount": [int],                   // Number of clans this player is a member of "ownershipCount":  [int]                    // Number of clans this player is an owner of },
+            "metadata": [JSON],                         // JSON Object containing player metadata "membershipCount": [int],                   // Number of clans this player is a member of "ownershipCount":  [int],                   // Number of clans this player is an owner of "membershipLevel":  [string]                // The new level of the player's membership },
         "requestor": {                                  // Player that promoted this member "publicID": [string],                       // Requestor PublicID